opencomputeproject/SAI/doc/spec.md

 # Definitions
 **Adapter** is a pluggable code module that implements SAI for a given forwarding element.

 **Control stack** is a set of software components that represents the host and callers of SAI, and provides higher level programming support to network control applications.
+This is also sometimes referred to as the "application" or "user".

 **Adapter host** is a software component that loads the adapter and exposes its functionality to the other part of the Control stack.